Marshall vs. Old Dominion NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- The two teams combine to average 63.6 points per game, 1.9 less than the over/under in this contest.
+- The combined points per game average of the two teams, 63.6, is 2.4 points fewer than Saturday's over/under.

-- These two squads combine to surrender 56.2 points per game, 9.3 fewer than this contest's over/under.
+- This contest's total is 9.8 points above the 56.2 these two squads combine to surrender per game this season.

-- The average total in Thundering Herd games this season is 56.2, 9.3 points fewer than Saturday's over/under of 65.5 .
+- The average total in Thundering Herd games this season is 56.2, 9.8 points fewer than Saturday's total of 66 .

-- The 54.1 PPG average total in Monarchs games this season is 11.4 points fewer than this game's over/under.
+- The 66 over/under in this game is 11.9 points above the 54.1 average total in Monarchs games this season.

 Marshall Stats and Trends

-- Marshall has two wins against the spread in five games this season.
+- Marshall has two wins against the spread in five games this year.

-- The Thundering Herd have been favored by 20.5 points or more one time this season and have not covered the spread in any of them.
+- The Thundering Herd have yet to cover the spread this season when favored by 21 points or more.

-- Marshall's games this year have eclipsed the over/under four times in five opportunities (80%).
+- Marshall's games this year have gone over the total in four out of five opportunities (80%).

-- Marshall is 1-2 against the spread and 2-1 overall in games when it records more than 31.4 points.
+- Marshall is 1-2 against the spread and 2-1 overall in games when it puts up more than 31.4 points.

 - When Marshall picks up over 318.6 yards, the team is 2-3 against the spread and 2-3 overall.

-- The Thundering Herd have turned the ball over 12 more times (15 total) than the Monarchs have forced a turnover (3) this season.
+- The Thundering Herd have turned the ball over 15 times this season, 12 more turnovers than the Monarchs have forced (3).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.